2015

 2015-0252 3 Jul 2015 Manchester (West)

-European Aviation Authority Irish Aviation Authority Civil Aviation Authority
+Civil Aviation Authority European Aviation Authority Irish Aviation Authority

-Concerns summary Current aviation regulations fail to mandate critical medical equipment like defibrillators and airway adjuncts on aircraft, significantly reducing a passenger's chance of survival during in-flight cardiac arrest despite such equipment being available and simple to operate.
+Concerns summary (AI summary) Current aviation regulations fail to mandate critical medical equipment like defibrillators and airway adjuncts on aircraft, significantly reducing a passenger's chance of survival during in-flight cardiac arrest despite such equipment being available and simple to operate.